 And then I thought – I wonder if there’s a parkrun in Copenhagen?

 As it happens, there isn’t a parkrun in Copenhagen, there are THREE parkruns in Copenhagen.
-And one of them was pretty close to our hotel.
+And one of them, Amager Faellad, was pretty close to our hotel.
 My son was very excited at the prospect of doing parkrun in Copenhagen, as was my husband.
 And me?
 This was the exact point at which I became excited about going on holiday.

-We stalked the parkrun online and discovered it was a very long-established one, but only had about 80 runners a week.
+We stalked the parkrun online and discovered it was a very long-established one.
+In fact, Amager Faellad was the first parkrun to launch outside the UK, way back in 2009.
+But it only had about 80 runners a week.
 It looked like they had a fair few British people running it.
 The week before we ran, the first lady came in at 24:04, around a minute slower than I usually run.
 I could be first lady!
 That has always been a dream of mine, but I’ve never got better than third.

 My husband worked out where we were going on Google Streetview.
 As we left the hotel, a couple in their 50s walked out behind us in running gear.
 They were English and heading for parkrun too.We could find the park pretty easily, the big question was, could we find the actual parkrun?
 We gave ourselves 45 minutes and were at the edge of the park within about 15.